 - Suspension (5 10 days)

 - Police notification

 - Parent/guardian notification

 - DOE Student Conduct Report will be filed as required by law

-- Recommendation to counseling or appropriate social service agency
+- Recommendation to counseling or appropriate social service agency OPTIONAL:

+- Expulsion

+- Referral to Alternative Program

 Dangerous Instrument(s) Possession/Concealment/Sale: the unauthorized possession/concealment/sale by a student in the school environment of any instrument, article, or substance which is readily capable of causing serious physical injury or death.
 Deadly Weapon(s) Possession/Concealment/Sale: shall mean the possession, concealment, or sale of a deadly weapon in the school environment.